End qualified immunity in New Jersey

 • Ends Qualified Immunity for all state constitutional violations

-No. The proposed legislation does not end qualified immunity for all state constitutional violations; it states, “This bill eliminates qualified immunity and sovereign immunity in certain cases.
-Under the qualified immunity doctrine, public employees are immune from civil liability when their conduct does not violate clearly established statutory or constitutional rights of which a reasonable person would have known.”
+No, the bill does not meet the standard.
+Section 1 of the bill states, "This bill **eliminates qualified immunity and sovereign immunity in certain cases**.
+Under the qualified immunity doctrine, **public employees are immune from civil liability when their conduct does not violate clearly established statutory or constitutional rights of which a reasonable person would have known.**”

 • Ends monetary caps on all public liability amounts